Programs/Upper Secondary/Combined Phys + Chem

 Combustion and heat-transfer chains

 "Combustion releases heat" earns 1 of 3.
 Markers want the full chain: bonds break in the reactants (endothermic step) → new bonds form in the products (exothermic step) → net energy released to surroundings as heat.
 Same gap on heat-transfer (conduction/convection/radiation) answers.
-Costs 2-3 marks per OEQ.
+Can cost 2-3 marks per OEQ.
 Fix: a chain template per scenario — bond-breaking → bond-forming → net energy — drilled on the first five thermochemistry problems until the full answer is automatic.

 !